 Dental Hygiene in the Early Years

 Good dental hygiene is the best way to reduce your likelihood of developing cavities and gum disease.
 You can start reinforcing these habits even before your child has any teeth.
 An infant can be introduced to dental care if the parent cleans the child’s gums with a soft cloth or a piece of gauze on a regular basis.
-This helps your baby get used to having his mouth cleaned so it won’t be as unexpected when you begin brushing his teeth.
+This helps your baby get used to having her mouth cleaned so it won’t be as unexpected when you begin brushing her teeth.

 An infant can be introduced to dental care if the parent cleans the child’s gums with a soft cloth or a piece of gauze on a regular basis.